OldSneerJaw/synctos/README.md

 # Introduction

 Synctos is a utility to aid with the process of designing sync functions for [Couchbase](http://www.couchbase.com/) [Sync Gateway](http://developer.couchbase.com/documentation/mobile/current/get-started/sync-gateway-overview/index.html) 1.x.
 With it, you define all your JSON document formats declaratively in a structured JavaScript object format that eliminates much of the boilerplate normally required for sync functions with comprehensive validation of document contents and permissions.
-Not only is it invaluable in protecting the integrity of the documents that are stored in a Sync Gateway database, whenever a document fails validation, the sync function will return a detailed error message that makes it easy to figure out exactly what went wrong.
+Not only is it invaluable in protecting the integrity of the documents that are stored in a Sync Gateway database, whenever a document fails validation, the sync function will return a detailed error message that makes it easy for a client to figure out exactly what went wrong.

 # Installation